 What Types of medical expenses can be recovered and paid for?

-As long as (1) the at-fault driver can be proven liable, and (2) your medical care and treatment is proven to be related to the wreck and related to it, you may be entitled to recover a variety of economic and non-economic damages, such as:
+As long as the at-fault driver is proven liable for your injuries, and your medical care and treatment are proven to be related to the wreck, you may be entitled to recover a variety of economic and non-economic damages, such as:

 - Ambulance bills

 - Specialist treatment (orthopedists, neurologists, eye doctors, etc.)